rotundasoftware/steamer/README.md

 #### `boat.add( itemsByContainer )`

 Adds items to the boat's manifest. `itemsByContainer` is a hash of items to add, keyed by container name.
 The boat calls the `add` method on each container with the supplied item for that container.
-Keys that do not correspond to any container are treated as "bulk cargo", meaning they are passed through to the client without transformation.
+Keys that do not correspond to a container are treated as "bulk cargo" and passed through to the client without transformation.

 ```javascript
 req.ssData.add( {